-Whether you’re looking for a cheaper alternative to an inground pool or you just need something to occupy your family during the summertime, there are a lot of pros to purchasing an above ground pool.
+Whether you’re looking for a cheaper alternative to an inground pool or need something to occupy your family during the summertime, there are a lot of advantages to purchasing an above ground pool.

-However, as convenient and simple as these pools can be, they also come with plenty of hidden costs too.
+However, as convenient and simple as these pools can be, they also come with plenty of hidden costs.
 If you’re serious about adding one to your backyard, here’s what you should know about above ground swimming pool costs and the pool installation process.
-I’ll walk through:
+I’ll walk through the following:

 A Quick Price Estimate of Above Ground Pools

 It’s never easy to come up with an exact price estimate for an above ground pool, especially since the size, materials, and labor costs can vary from pool to pool.
 However, what I can do is highlight some of the average costs that you can expect to pay for an above ground pool:

 Remember that these are rough numbers, and there’s always room for exceptions.
 The maximum people may pay for an above ground pool is around $13,500, but if you plan to add intricate landscaping or special features, the price could be even higher.
 On the other end of the spectrum, you can pay around $250 for a small, budget above ground pool, but in some cases, they can cost even less!